-Data Model: Representation of concepts of interest to an environment in a form that is dependent on data repository, data definition language, query language, implementation language, and protocol (typically one or more of these). (from [I-D.strassner-supa-generic-policy-info-model]).
-[Editorial: this is This definition is different from that of RFC3198.
-See the referenced draft for specifics.]
+Data Model: A representation of concepts of interest to an environment in a form that is dependent on data repository, data definition language, query language, implementation language, and protocol (typically one or more of these ) [I-D.strassner-supa-generic-policy-info-model].

-An Event is defined as any important occurrence in time of Event: a change in the system being managed, and/or in the environment of the system being managed.
-Examples of an I2NSF Event include time, traffic profile, and user actions (e.g. logon, logoff, and actions that violate an ACL.)
-An Event, when used in the context of a Policy Rule, is used to determine whether the condition clause of an imperative Policy Rule can be evaluated or not. (from [I-D.strassner-supa-generic-policy-info-model]).

-ECA: Event - Condition - Action policy.

-Firewall (FW): Refers to a function that restricts data communication traffic to and from one of the connected networks (the one said to be "inside" the firewall) and thus protects that network's system resources against threats from the other network (the one that is said to be "outside" the firewall) [RFC4949].
-See also [I-D.ietf-opsawg-firewalls].

-Flow-based NSF: A NSF that inspects network flows according to policies intended for enforcing security properties.
-Flow-based security also means that packets are inspected in the order they are received, and without modification to the packet due to the inspection process (MAC rewrites, TTL decrement action, or NAT inspection or changes).

-I2NSF Action: An I2NSF Action is a special type of Action that is used to control and monitor aspects of flow-based Network Security Functions.
+- An important occurrence in time of a change in the system Event: being managed, and/or in the environment of the system being managed.
+Examples of an I2NSF Event include time and user actions (e.g. logon, logoff, and actions that violate an ACL).
+An Event, when used in the context of a Policy Rule, is used to determine whether the condition clause of an imperative Policy Rule can be evaluated or not [I-D.strassner-supa-generic-policy-info-model]. - ECA: Event Condition Action policy (a type of Policy Rule). - Firewall (FW): A function that restricts data communication traffic to and from one of the connected networks (the one said to be 'inside' the firewall), and thus protects that network's system resources against threats from the other network (the one that is said to be 'outside' the firewall) [RFC4949].
+[I-D.ietf-opsawg-firewalls] - Flow-based NSF: A NSF that inspects network flows according to a set of policies intended for enforcing security properties.
+Flowbased security also means that packets are inspected in the order they are received, and without modification to the packet due to the inspection process. - I2NSF Action: An I2NSF Action is a special type of Action that is used to control and monitor aspects of flow-based Network Security Functions.
 Examples of I2NSF Actions include providing intrusion detection and/or protection, web and flow filtering, and deep packet inspection for packets and flows.
 An I2NSF Action, when used in the context of a I2NSF Policy Rule, may be executed when both the event and the condition clauses of its owning I2NSF Policy Rule evaluate to true.
-The execution of this action may be influenced by applicable metadata. (see [I-D.strassner-supa-generic-policy-info-model]).
+The execution of this action may be influenced by applicable metadata

-I2NSF Capability: Defines a set of features that are available from an NSF server.
+[I-D.strassner-supa-generic-policy-info-model].

-- I2NSF server: A software instance that implements a network security function that receives provisioning information and requests for operational data (e.g. monitoring data) from an I2NSF client.
-It is also responsible for enforcing the policies that it receives from an I2NSF client - I2NSF client: A software component that follows the I2NSF framework to read, write or change provisioning and operational aspects for the NSFs it attaches to. - I2NSF Management System: I2NSF client operates within a network management system, which serves as a collection and distribution point for I2NSF security provisioning and filtering of data. - I2NSF Policy: A set of rules that are used to manage and control the changing or maintaining of the state of an NSF instance. - I2NSF Policy Rule: A policy rule that is adapted for I2NSF.
+- I2NSF Agent: A software component in a device that implements an NSF.
+It receives provisioning information and requests for operational data (e.g., monitoring data) from an I2NSF client.
+It is also responsible for enforcing the policies that it receives from an I2NSF client. - I2NSF Capability: A set of features that are available from an NSF server. - I2NSF client: A software component that uses the I2NSF framework to read, write, and/or change provisioning and operational aspects of the NSFs that it attaches to.

+- I2NSF Management System: I2NSF clients operate within a network management system, which serves as a collection and distribution point for I2NSF security provisioning and filters data. - I2NSF Policy: A set of rules that are used to manage and control the changing or maintaining of the state of an NSF instance. - I2NSF Policy Rule: A policy rule that is adapted for I2NSF usage.
 The I2NSF Policy Rule is assumed to be in ECA form (i.e., an imperative structure).
 Other types of programming paradigms (e.g., declarative and functional) are currently out of scope.
 An example of an I2NSF Policy Rule is, in pseudo-code: